tuchk4/awesome-create-react-app/README.md

 - [Adding Custom Environment Variables](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-custom-environment-variables)

 > Your project can consume variables declared in your environment as if they were declared locally in your JS files.
-By default you will have NODE*ENV defined for you, and any other environment variables starting with REACT_APP*.
+By default you will have `NODE_ENV` defined for you, and any other environment variables starting with `REACT_APP_`.
 These environment variables will be defined for you on process.env.
-For example, having an environment variable named REACT_APP_SECRET_CODE will be exposed in your JS as process.env.REACT_APP_SECRET_CODE, in addition to process.env.NODE_ENV
+For example, having an environment variable named `REACT_APP_SECRET_CODE` will be exposed in your JS as `process.env.REACT_APP_SECRET_CODE`, in addition to `process.env.NODE_ENV`

 - [Adding Development Environment Variables In `.env`](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md#adding-development-environment-variables-in-env)